TauGuide/tau-guide-documents/docs/quick-start.md

 ### 1. What is Tau-chain (Tau)?

-Tau is a blockchain platform that will allow for on-the-fly logical consensus detection which enables it to scale some of the largest bottlenecks to human advancement including social governance and knowledge creation.
+Tau plans to be a platform that will allow for on-the-fly logical consensus detection which enables it to scale some of the largest bottlenecks in human discussion.
+Advancements of which include social governance and knowledge creation.

 By using a self defining and decidable logical framework, Tau is the first in this space to be able to gather data voluntarily submitted by its users and logically deduce valuable knowledge over a network secured with blockchain technology.
 What this means is that in effect, we can scale collaborative endeavors between thousands of mathematicians, doctors, computer scientists, engineers and other experts to greatly accelerate the production of knowledge.

 Tau aims to become an indispensable technology.
-Once Tau has launched, any company, nation or organisation not using the collaborative power of the network will be rendered obsolete.<br><br>
+Once Tau has launched, any company, nation or organisation not using the collaborative power of the network will likely be at a disadvantage.<br><br>

 ---